trevinwisaksana/Soap/README.md

 <br/>

 <h3 align="center">
-  Here's a demo of how it works.
+  Here's a demo of it in action.
 </h3>

 <div align="center">